-SLAVERY AND HUMAN TRAFFICKING STATEMENT 2019/2020
+SLAVERY AND HUMAN TRAFFICKING STATEMENT 2022

-JML (John Mills Ltd) is a UK based company who specialise in sourcing and supplying TV products to retailers and consumers.
+JML is a UK based company who specialise in sourcing and supplying TV products to retailers and consumers.
 We operate a global supply chain, managed by our Product Development team in the UK.
 Most of our products are sourced from China which represents the area of greatest risk of exposure to, and association with slavery and human trafficking.
-Procedures in place include polices covering corporate social responsibility, ethical trading, working conditions, child labour, Health & Safety and training for relevant people within the business.
+Procedures in place include policies covering corporate social responsibility, ethical trading, working conditions, child labour, Health & Safety and training for relevant people within the business.

 JML are committed to ensure the wellbeing of all involved in the manufacture and supply of our products.
-We recognise the ETI base code as the minimum level of compliance and require all our factories to sign up to our code of conduct to ensure procedures are in place to cover the following
+We recognise the ETI base code as the minimum level of compliance and require all our factories to sign up to our code of conduct to ensure procedures are in place to cover the following:

-• Employment is freely chosen
+• Employment is freely chosen;

-• Freedom of association and the right to collective bargaining are respected
+• Freedom of association and the right to collective bargaining are respected;

-• Working conditions are safe and hygienic
+• Working conditions are safe and hygienic;

-• Child labour shall not be used
+• Child labour shall not be used;

-• Living wages are paid
+• Living wages are paid;

-• Working hours are not excessive
+• Working hours are not excessive;

-• No discrimination is practised
+• No discrimination is practised;

-• Regular employment is provided
+• Regular employment is provided;

-• No harsh or inhumane treatment is allowed
+• No harsh or inhumane treatment is allowed;

 Our suppliers are expected to disclose the full factory name and address of all entities producing goods for JML.
 Any changes in the manufacturing site must be approved by JML management in advance.